akyrillidis/comp545/index.md

 Course Policies

 - During Class
-I understand that the electronic recording of notes will be important for class and so computers will be allowed in class.
+The electronic recording of notes will be important for class and so computers will be allowed in class.
 Please refrain from using computers for anything but activities related to the class.
 Drinking (coffee, tea, water) is allowed in class.
 Try not to eat your lunch in class as the classes are typically active.

 - Policies on Late Assignments